josiaharkson/mern_stack_frontend/README.md

 Runs the app in development mode.<br> Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### Kindly check `/about.txt` file which contains the lait of tools and technologies used for this assignment.
+### Kindly check `/about.txt` file which contains the list of tools and technologies used for this assignment.